EatenBaguette/itp/scratch/README.md

   - shift isn't an option so I picked z.
 If z is pressed while an arrow key is pressed, it multiplies the movement speed by a variable called movement speed multiplier.
   - it doesn't work because it triggers all of the "when any key pressed" blocks.
   - I'll keep the multiplier for coding so I can move around faster but wait on implementing sprinting for players.
+- I fixed an issue where the fox kept the order of cycling costumes.
+I want it to reset every time the fox walks so that clicking space after walking always first makes the fox sit rather than lay.
+I added a set costume variable value to each arrow key.

 ### Collection
 - I set a public variable displaying the number of berries collected.